thepower/power-docs/docs/api/03-addresses.md

 ### Address structure in textual representation

-In the textual format private and public addresses have different length in characters:
+In the textual format, private and public addresses have different lengths in characters:

 - 18 characters — private address (private address example: 00000000FE00007DF0);
 - 20 characters — public address (public address example: AA100000001677722412).

-It's recommended to break the address into batches, which are converted into the binary format according to different rules.
+It's recommended to break the address into batches converted into the binary format according to different rules.

+The primary purpose of ID being split into two batches is to assign address blocks to chains.
+In this case, each chain will be able to assign addresses to users independently from other chains.

 The public address consists of the following batches:

 ```bash
 AADDLLLLLLLLLLLLLLCC